Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Introduction

 The \la{critical} step of computing the time-of-flight for each insonification and each focal point is achieved in any clinical device by assuming the medium as homogeneous with a constant speed of sound.
 This assumption is \la{necessary in order to achieve the rapidity required for real-time imaging; however,} it may not be valid for some configurations \la{in which} long-scale fluctuations of the medium \la{speed of sound} impact wave propagation \cite{hinkelman1997measurements}.
 In soft tissues, \la{such fluctuations are around $5$\%, as the speed of sound typically ranges from 1400~m/s (\textit{e.g.} fat tissues) to 1650~m/s (\textit{e.g.} skin, muscle tissues)~\cite{duck1990acoustic}.
-In such situations, the incident focal spot spreads beyond the diffraction-limited area, the exciting pressure field at this focusing point is reduced, and undesired back-scattered echoes are generated by surrounding areas.
-In} reception, the coherent summation is not optimal as it mixes echoes \la{which originate from a distorted focal spot}. \la{These aberrating effects} can strongly degrade the image resolution and contrast.
-For highly heterogeneous media, \la{such} aberrations may impact the diagnosis of the medical exam or limit the capability to image some organs. \la{A \laura{classic} example of this \laura{effect} is liver imaging of difficult-to-image patients, in which the probe is placed between the ribs.
-Because the ultrasonic waves must travel through successive layers of skin, fat, and muscle tissue before reaching the liver,} both the incident and reflected wave-fronts undergo strong aberrations, distort \cite{hinkelman1998effect}.
+In such situations, the incident focal spot spreads beyond the diffraction-limited area, the exciting pressure field at this focusing point is reduced, and undesired echoes are generated by surrounding areas.
+In} reception, the application of \lc{an incorrect} time delay profile mixes echoes which originate from neighbor\lc{ing} points in the medium, resulting in a distorted point spread function (PSF) at the output.
+These aberrating effects can strongly degrade the image resolution and contrast.
+For highly heterogeneous media, \la{such} aberrations may impact the diagnosis of the medical exam or limit the capability to image some organs. \la{A \laura{classic} example of this \laura{effect} is liver imaging of difficult-to-image patients.
+Because the ultrasonic waves must travel through successive layers of skin, fat, and muscle tissue before reaching the liver,} both the incident and reflected wave-fronts undergo strong aberrations~\cite{hinkelman1998effect}.